Introduction to Stats

 new data that you would like to make available through the stats system.
 The easiest way to do this

-is to create a public field which is a reference to an anonymous class which extends AbstractStat
+is to create a public field which is a reference to an anonymous class which extends AbstractStat.

-interface and provides defaults.
+AbstractStat implements the Stat interface and provides defaults.
 In the simplest

 case your Stat might look like this: